sagnikbhadury/ISPAT/README.md

 # ISPAT : Informed Spatially aware Patterns for Multiplexed Immunofluorescence Data
-with multi modal integration for Poisson and Gaussian Spatial mixed effects model
+with multi modal integration for Poisson and Gaussian Spatial mixed effects model is possible with this repository

 ```
   mydata <- readRDS(file = paste0(savepath,"data/",